rhafer/opencloud/docs/ocis/development/testing.md

 ### Writing New ENV Config Tests

-While writing tests for a new oCIS ENV configuration, please make sure to follow these guidelines:
+While writing tests for a new OpenCloud ENV configuration, please make sure to follow these guidelines:

 1. Tag the test suite (or test scenarios) with `@env-config`
-2. Use `OcisConfigHelper.php` for helper functions - provides functions to reconfigure the running oCIS instance.
+2. Use `OcConfigHelper.php` for helper functions - provides functions to reconfigure the running OpenCloud instance.
-3. Recommended: add the new step implementations in `OcisConfigContext.php`
+3. Recommended: add the new step implementations in `OcConfigContext.php`

 ## Running Test Suite With Email Service (@email)